University of Connecticut

 Current Awareness Program [www.landmark-project.com/ca] provided by the North Carolina Department of Public Instruction in partnership with The Landmark Project is a monthly bibliography of the most recent educational and technology related literature from an extensive collection of journals.
 A short citation of the articles is given so educators can easily find information on their topic of interest.

 c) Collaboration.
 There are many projects developed by different organizations that are geared specifically for students in conjunction with the Internet.
-Maya Quest [www.mecc.com/mayaquest.html] provided by The Learning Company is an interactive Internet exploration which follows a team of researchers who travel through the rainforests of Mexico, Belize, and Guatemala in search of ancient and yet unfound Maya cities.
+Maya Quest [http://www.mecc.com/mayaquest.html Link no longer active] provided by The Learning Company is an interactive Internet exploration which follows a team of researchers who travel through the rainforests of Mexico, Belize, and Guatemala in search of ancient and yet unfound Maya cities.
 Through the use of the Internet, researchers receive help on-line from archaeologists, experts, and even classroom students from around the world to locate these undocumented cities.

 Another Internet interactive project is conducted by Global Learning and Observations to Benefit the Environment (GLOBE) [www.globe.gov].
 This is a worldwide network of students and teachers who conduct environmental observations at or near their schools and report their data via the Internet to scientists.
 In return, scientists use GLOBE data in their research and provide feedback to the students to enrich their science education.